: SCENE STEALER :

 P3 : GULEUM GGOT

-Dancheong refers to the drawing of various patterns and pictures on wooden buildings using the five basic colors of blue, red, yellow, white, and black.
+Dancheong (丹靑) refers to the decorative patterns and paintings on wooden structures using the five primary colors blue, red, yellow, white, and black.

 P4 : YEONHWA

-The lotus pattern is considered a symbol of creation and prosperity due to its strong vitality, and is one of the patterns that has been loved and used widely in Eastern culture for a long time.
+The lotus, a symbol of creation and prosperity due to its strong vitality, has long been cherished and widely used in Eastern culture.

-We are trying to revive the beauty of the lotus flower, which has gradually lost its presence and even its name, and the big and small details hidden within it, and capture it in 'YEONHWA'.
+We aim to revive the beauty of the lotus, its presence, its name, and the intricate details, and capture it in ‘YEONHWA’.

 P1 : CHEOMA